Titivillus: Origins

-Regarding the demon's function, André Vernet points out that the Latin terms, particularly "collect" (colligere) and "fragments" (fragmenta) for the clery's omissions, derive from John 6:12, the Feeding the multitude narrative, in which the disciples are told to "Gather up the broken pieces (Colligite fragmenta)."
+Regarding the demon's function, André Vernet points out that the Latin terms, particularly "collect" (colligere) and "fragments" (fragmenta) for the clergy's omissions, derive from John 6:12, the feeding the multitude narrative, in which the disciples are told to "Gather up the broken pieces (Colligite fragmenta)."
 As to the demon's name, Titivillus, Vernet points to The City of God (Book IV, Chapter 8), in a passage in which Augustine, while giving examples of the numerous Roman deities assigned to each step of the agricultural process, mentions a goddess Tutilina whose job is to watch over grain after it was collected and stored.
-However, we must imagine a series of copyists' errors (perhaps in the copy of City of God available to Johannes Galensis) to arrive at "Titivillus" and its many variants: Tutivillus, Tytivillum, Tintillus, Tantillus, Tintinillus, Titivitilarius, Titivilitarius.
+"Titivillus" and its many variants (Tutivillus, Tytivillum, Tintillus, Tantillus, Tintinillus, Titivitilarius, Titivilitarius) could have resulted from a series of copyists' errors, such as those in the copy of City of God available to Johannes Galensis.

 In popular culture

-Since 1977, one of the many devils populating the role-playing game Dungeons and Dragons is named "Titivilus."
+Since 1977, one of the many devils populating the role-playing game Dungeons & Dragons is named "Titivilus."

-He was the subject of the book Tittivulus or The Verbiage Collector by Michael Ayrton (Max Reinhardt: London, 1953).[Cite your sources man!]
+He was the subject of the book Tittivulus or The Verbiage Collector by Michael Ayrton (Max Reinhardt: London, 1953).

+In The Liar's Dictionary by Eley Williams, Titivillus is the name given to the cat of a fictional dictionary producing company which discovers it has an issue with fake words (Windmill Books: London, 2020).